sass/sass-site/source/documentation/modules/math.md

 {% function 'math.$min-number' %}
   {% compatibility 'dart: "1.55.0"', 'libsass: false', 'ruby: false' %}{% endcompatibility %}

-  {% markdown %}
   The smallest positive number that can be represented as a 64-bit floating point number.
 Because of Sass numbers' [10 digits of precision](/documentation/values/numbers), in many cases this will appear to be 0.
-  {% endmarkdown %}
 {% endfunction %}

 {% function 'math.$min-safe-integer' %}
   {% compatibility 'dart: "1.55.0"', 'libsass: false', 'ruby: false' %}{% endcompatibility %}

-  {% markdown %}
   The minimum integer `n` such that both `n` and `n - 1` can be precisely represented as a 64-bit floating-point number.
-  {% endmarkdown %}

   {% codeExample 'math-min-safe-integer', false %}
     @debug math.$min-safe-integer; // -9007199254740991